-To get that vitamin D and Nitrous Oxide boosting tan you can go for a suntan or you can go for an alternative, which is the tanning bed.
+To get that vitamin D and Nitrous Oxide boosting tan you can visit the beach or go to the tanning salon.
 But what if you have scars?
 Can you still tan safely?

 When scars are exposed to UV, they can become more visible and pronounced.
-That is why you have to protect your scars in case you expose them to UV light.
+That is why you have to protect your scars when you expose them to UV light.

-But if you can’t let go of your tanning bed time, we’ll also go over how to protect your scars from further damage.
+But if you can’t let go of your tanning bed (we get it!), we’ll go over how to cover a scar in a tanning bed so you can stop any further damage.

 What Happens To Scars In A Tanning Bed?